PostHog/posthog.com/contents/blog/ab-testing-examples.md

 ## 1. Monzo – Low-risk "pellets" > slow-moving "cannonballs"

-Monzo provide a standard example of how to run A/B tests.
-They focused on top-of-funnel (because those impact the most users) and ran about 4 per month.
-Most were simple page comparisons, but some were [holdout tests](/tutorials/holdout-testing) where 10% of participants continued to see the control variant weeks after the test to ensure no long-term negative effects.
+Monzo, an online banking app, provides a classic example for how to run A/B tests.
+Monzo's team focus on top-of-funnel tests (because those impact the most users) and run about 4 per month.
+Most tests are simple page comparisons, but some are [holdout tests](/tutorials/holdout-testing) where 10% of participants continue to see the control variant weeks after the test to ensure no long-term negative effects.

 An A/B test at Monzo starts with a proposal anyone can submit.
 It asks four questions: